 /* SQL statement 1 */ select id,name,age from students where name='Bob'; /* SQL template 1 */ select id,name,age from students where name = ?; /* SQL statement 2 */ select id,name,age from students where name='Bob' and sid='Unique ID'; /* SQL template 2 */ select id,name,age from students where name=? and sid=?

 - SQL template-based throttling

 - Automatic optimization

-After DAS detects an abnormal SQL statement that can be optimized during root cause analysis, DAS implements throttling as an emergency response and also optimizes the SQL statement.
-DAS automatically creates indexes for the relevant tables for optimization.
+If DAS detects an abnormal SQL statement that can be optimized during root cause analysis, DAS implements throttling as an emergency response and also optimizes the SQL statement.
+To optimize query performance, DAS automatically creates indexes for the tables to query.

-After DAS starts automatic SQL throttling, DAS keeps tracking the performance of a database.
-If the workload of the database is not decreased or if the traffic is not reduced as much as expected, DAS rolls back the throttling operation.
-Then, DAS identifies the root cause again.
+After you enable automatic SQL throttling, DAS monitors the performance of a database.
+If the workloads of the database are not decreased or if the amount of traffic is not reduced as expected, DAS rolls back the throttling operation.
+Then, DAS restarts to locate the root cause.